precice/precice.github.io/pages/community/precice-workshop-2023.md

 We will soon reserve hotel rooms in Garching for you to book with some discount and publish a list of hotels here.
 Note that the campus is relatively far for the city center of Munich and you would need an M+2 ticket to reach the campus via public transport.

+### Collaborating hotels

+We have reserved hotel rooms in Garching for you to book at reduced prices and until they run out.
+Note that the campus is relatively far for the city center of Munich and you would need an M+2 ticket to reach the campus via public transport.

+- [Hoyacker Hof](https://www.hoyackerhof.de/en/home/) (use the keyword `precice`)

 ## Registration

 Fill the [registration form](https://ipvs.informatik.uni-stuttgart.de/cloud/apps/forms/P3mcXayss5c3WrNA) till the (early) registration deadline and follow the payment instructions in the form.